bytespiller/sidplaywx/README.md

     * BASIC ROM (tune indicated with a BLUE crossout text if missing)
     * _CHARGEN ROM (you'll probably never need this one, so let's just ignore it for now)_
 * Can sidplaywx open archive files?
-  * Yes, but only the simplest Zip format is supported due to wxZip limitation.
+  * Yes, but only the Zip format in its simplest form is supported due to wxZip limitation.
 * How come the seeking is so slow?
   * That's why there is a composite seekbar which shows the seeking progress.
 The reason is that the SID tunes are actually small programs and not audio files like for example the MP3, so they have to be emulated as fast as possible until the "seek" target is reached.
     * <details>